-2. Staff have assessed the requirements of the Local Government Act 2002 in relation to this item and have concluded that, as this report is for information only, the decision making provisions do not apply.
+Staff have assessed the requirements of the Local Government Act 2002 in relation to this item and have concluded that, as this report is for information only, the decision making provisions do not apply.

-That the Regional Planning Committee receives the report "Follow-up Items from Previous Meetings".
+That the Regional Planning Committee receives and notes the "Follow-up Items from Previous Meetings" staff report.